DontBelieveTheByte/sprdcms/README.md

 - Caching to improve performance.
 - Integration with Google analytics.
 - Infinite scroll for stores with a large number of items.
-- A shopping cart with full integration of the spreadshirt API.
+- A shopping cart with full integration of the Spreadshirt API.
 - Various fixes.